 Written by Andrew Parlette, Tricerat CTO

-The news from the past six months about Windows Virtual Desktops has been a hot topic in the industry.
+The news from the past six months about Microsoft Windows Virtual Desktops has been a hot topic in the industry.
 There is a lot of excitement around this product and the possibilities of a simple Platform-as-a-Service that is closely integrated with Office 365.
 However, other attempts at cloud-hosted desktop services have so far yet to make a large impact and some questions still remain about the place of WVD in the overall VDI and Windows application delivery picture.

 Notes From a WVD Install

 In this public preview, there are a decent number of steps to get a Microsoft Windows Virtual Desktop instance up and running, and there are some video walkthroughs that help augment the Microsoft walkthrough documentation.
 Microsoft promises to streamline this, but the current process involves a mix of PowerShell and web wizards.
 This includes:

 - Grant permissions for Windows Virtual Desktop in Azure